Pratyusha-Duvvuri/Project2Codepath/README.md

 * [ ] Compose tweet functionality is build using modal overlay
 * [ x] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
 * [x ] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.com/android/Drawables#vector-drawables) where appropriate.
-* [ ] User can **click a link within a tweet body** on tweet details view.
+* [x ] User can **click a link within a tweet body** on tweet details view.
 The click will launch the web browser with relevant page opened.
 * [ ] User can view following / followers list through any profile they view.
 * [ ] User can see embedded image media within the tweet detail view
 * [x ] Use the popular ButterKnife annotation library to reduce view boilerplate.